Francisco Mejía Player Props: Rays vs. Diamondbacks

 Francisco Mejía At The Plate

-- Mejia is batting .233 with 10 doubles, three home runs and six walks.
+- Mejia is hitting .231 with 10 doubles, three home runs and six walks.

+- Mejia has reached base via a hit in 20 games this season (of 36 played), and had multiple hits in six of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.